 This seven-week course is especially for the student who is unsure of what career or major to choose.
-Students learn through self-discovery exercises and various printed and computerized career resources.
-This course is geared toward teaching students to make thoughtful and more satisfying career/major choices.
-1:0:1
+Students learn through self-discovery exercises and various printed and computerized

 Computer Keyboarding

 Designed to offer techniques and basic skills of typing, with emphasis upon formation of correct typewritten techniques, mastery of the keyboard, and performance of basic typing operations.
 Credit may be given when the student passes a comprehensive test and demonstrates ability to type at 35-40 wpm.
 This is a pass/fail course requiring students to demonstrate the skills listed by the end of the term.
 3:0:3